Comparison of Jaybird Vista 2 vs. Jabra Elite Active 75t

 If you really want to split hairs, Jabra Elite Active 75t isolate a tiny bit better due to deeper insertion.

-Both models have an ambient mode that amplifies ambient sounds for greater awareness.
+Both models have an ambient sound mode that amplifies ambient sounds for greater awareness.
 So they’re suitable for sports that require awareness, like cycling.

 Jaybird’s implementation only boosts up the mid frequencies, which makes human speech more audible.
 However, it can sound a bit unnatural.